chrismytton/dotfiles/README.md

 package manager.

-Run the following to get the dotfiles you are looking at, this will also install and janus.
+Run the following to get the dotfiles you are looking at, this will also install a gitconfig if it's missing and janus.

     sh <(curl -fsSL http://git.io/yS_hZw)